sTfyyyy/Project-Diogo-Ferreira---XpandIT/Tomcat_DiogoFerreira/README.txt

 Project Diogo Ferreira - XpandIT

+First of all it is needed to put the Dockerfile and the sample.war files in the same directory.

 How to Build the Docker Image through a Dockerfile

 1 - The first step is to open Terminal, CMD or Powershell.